zyedidia/lfi-jni/README.md

 Download the appropriate compiler from the LFI releases page: https://github.com/zyedidia/lfi/releases.

+If you don't have the LFI tools installed separately, you'll want to put `x86_64-lfi-clang/lfi-bin` on your path.
+Otherwise, just put `x86_64-lfi-clang/lfi-clang` on your path.

 The examples are currently set up to use the `x86_64-lfi-clang` compiler.

 # Build LFI-bind